 Brian Vervynck began his career in healthcare in 1975 following his service as a commissioned officer in the U.S. Army.
 Brian began his college work at the University of Washington and graduated from Western Washington University.
 He also completed an executive graduate program from UCLA.
-Over the last forty plus years he has held a variety of senior management positions with leading and start-up companies in healthcare products and healthcare medical management.
-These organizations developed and operated wellness programs, case management programs, chronic condition management programs, utilization review as well as predictive analytics.
+Over the last forty-plus years, he has held a variety of senior management positions with leading and start-up companies in healthcare products and healthcare medical management.
+These organizations developed and operated wellness programs, case management programs, chronic condition management programs, and utilization review as well as predictive analytics.
 Brian has also served on a variety of healthcare and community related boards and committees.

-Kelly Liskeis First Federal's Executive Vice President and Chief Banking Officer.
-She is responsible for direction and management of commercial, mortgage and consumer lending, commercial and consumer deposit products, and non-deposit investments.Kelly advances the Foundation through her advanced knowledge of the community, from individuals to local businesses and non-profit organizations. she resides in Port Hadlock with her husband and children and is active in the community.
+Kelly Liske is First Federal's Executive Vice President and Chief Banking Officer.
+She is responsible for direction and management of commercial, mortgage, and consumer lending; commercial and consumer deposit products; and non-deposit investments.Kelly advances the Foundation through her deep knowledge of our region and its culture, from individuals to local businesses and non-profit organizations.
+She resides in Port Hadlock with her husband and children and is active in the community.

-Judy Tordini, RN, ACLS, Cardiology, is a registered nurse who was educated in the Midwest, and is a long time heart-health advocate on the Olympic Peninsula.She was formerly the director of cardiac services at Olympic Medical Center for about 30 years and the Director of Nursing for the Jamestown Family Clinic.Judy is a strong community supporter and has served on many boards including Olympic Medical Center Foundation, Soroptimists, YMCA, and the State Secretary of Washington Parent Group for US Naval Academy.
+Judy Tordini, RN, ACLS, Cardiology, is a registered nurse who was educated in the Midwest, and is a long time heart-health advocate on the Olympic Peninsula.She was formerly the director of cardiac services at Olympic Medical Center for about 30 years and the Director of Nursing for the Jamestown Family Clinic.Judy is a strong community supporter and has served on many boards including Olympic Medical Center Foundation, Soroptimists, YMCA, and the State Secretary of Washington Parent Group for the U.S. Naval Academy.

-Joyce Cardinal, RN, CNO, MBA, has been a Registered Nurse since 1968.Joyce has been a pediatric nurse in Critical Care Units in California, Oregon, and Washington.Joyce served as the Chief Nursing Officer, a Quality Director at Skagit Valley Hospital and currently is the Chief Nursing Officer at Jefferson Healthcare.Joyce knows first hand the impact of having advanced medical technology and tools available for care.
+Joyce Cardinal, RN, CNO, MBA, has been a Registered Nurse since 1968, and has worked as a pediatric nurse in Critical Care Units in California, Oregon, and Washington.Joyce served as the Chief Nursing Officer and Quality Director at Skagit Valley Hospital and as the Chief Nursing Officer at Jefferson Healthcare.Joyce knows first hand the impact of having advanced medical technology and tools available for care.
 She is a strong advocate for improving the patient care experience through quality and safety.

 Florida Rue, RN, BSN, Surgical First Assistant, retired from Jefferson Healthcare in May 2015 after 28 years as Director of Surgical Services.
 Florida relocated to Jefferson County from Pueblo, Colorado where she worked as an Operating Room nurse on a heart team.
 Working in the operating room has given her keen awareness of the need for advanced surgical and medical technology.
 Florida is a strong advocate for quality and safe patient care.

 Marie Dressler, RN, was born, raised, and educated in England, where she became a registered nurse and certified nurse midwife.
-Residing in Jefferson County since 1981, Dressler was employed for 26 years by the hospital district, working as a registered nurse and primarily providing direct patient care to mothers and babies in the Family Birth Center.
+Residing in Jefferson County since 1981, Marie was employed for 26 years by the hospital district, working as a registered nurse and primarily providing direct patient care to mothers and babies in the Family Birth Center.
 After taking early retirement in 2008, she continues to contribute to the health and well-being of Jefferson County residents as a hospital commissioner.
 She is a dedicated patient advocate throughout her career.